JeffreySarnoff/ArbNumerics.jl/README.md

 ### working with intervals

-The radii are kept using an ArbReal C library internal structure that has a 30 bit unsigned significand and a power-of-2 exponent that is, essentially, a BigInt.
+The radii are kept using an Arb C library internal structure that has a 30 bit unsigned significand and a power-of-2 exponent that is, essentially, a BigInt.
 All radii are nonnegative.
-From the ArbReal documentation:
+From the Arb documentation:

 > The mag_t type holds an unsigned floating-point number with a fixed-precision mantissa (30 bits) and an arbitrary-precision exponent ..., suited for representing magnitude bounds.
 The special values zero and positive infinity are supported, but not NaN.
 Operations that involve rounding will always produce a valid bound, For performance reasons, no attempt is made to compute the best possible bounds: in general, a bound may be several ulps larger/smaller than the optimal bound.